 Service Cloud Portal User Licenses

 This license gives contacts unlimited logins to your Service Cloud Portal in order to access customer support information.

 Sites and Site.com users have access through Guest User or Site.com Only user licenses.

 Authenticated Website User Licenses

-Authenticated Website licenses are mainly for Salesforce Sites and it gives your customers to unlimited logins to access the customer support information.
+Authenticated Website licenses are mainly for Salesforce Sites and it give your customers to unlimited logins to access the customer support information.